themancalledjakob/kabk_touching/README.md

 ## run a sensor server

 - doubleclick on 'runMac.command' on a Mac
-- doubleclick on 'runSensorServerWindows.bat' on Windows (the ".bat" might be hidden by file explorer)
+- doubleclick on 'runWindows.bat' on Windows (the ".bat" might be hidden by file explorer)

 ## tryout the example!